Means test for Jobseeker's Allowance

-If you are 24 years of age or under and you are living with a parent or a step-parent in the family home, some of your parents' income will also be taken into account in the assessment for Jobseeker's Allowance.
+If you are under 25 and live with a parent or a step-parent in the family home, some of your parents' income will also be taken into account in the assessment for Jobseeker's Allowance.

 This is called an assessment of the benefit and privilege you get from living with your parents.
-More information is available on how benefit and privilege is assessed in the means test.
+Find more information on how benefit and privilege is assessed in the means test.

-Your total household means is then deducted from the maximum payment for your situation (see below) to find the actual amount of Jobseeker’s Allowance you are entitled to.
+They will deduct (take away) your total household means from the maximum payment for your situation (see below) to find how much Jobseeker’s Allowance you can get.

 Maximum payment for your situation

-If your spouse, civil partner or cohabitant has a social welfare payment in their own right (except Child Benefit, Disablement Pension, guardian's payments, Supplementary Welfare Allowance, Domiciliary Care Allowance or half-rate Carer's Allowance) or is on a Further Education and Training (FET) or VTOS course and getting a payment in their own right you cannot claim an Increase for a Qualified Adult for them.
+If your spouse, civil partner or cohabitant is getting their own social welfare payment in their own right (except Child Benefit, Disablement Pension, guardian's payments, Supplementary Welfare Allowance, Domiciliary Care Allowance or half-rate Carer's Allowance), or if they are on a Further Education and Training (FET) or VTOS course and getting a payment, you cannot get an Increase for a Qualified Adult for them.

-This means that the maximum you can be paid is the maximum Jobseeker’s Allowance payment for a single person plus a half-rate allowance for each qualified child.
-(Your spouse, civil partner or cohabitant will get a half-rate payment for each qualified child with their payment.)
+This means that the maximum you can be paid is the maximum Jobseeker’s Allowance payment for a single person, plus a half-rate allowance for each qualified child.
+Your spouse, civil partner or cohabitant will also get a half-rate payment for each qualified child with their payment.

-In addition only 50% of your combined means are taken into account in the means test for your Jobseeker’s Allowance - in other words your combined means are halved.
-(The other half will be taken into account in the means test for your partner's payment if your partner is getting a means-tested payment.)
+Only half (50%) of your combined means are taken into account in the means test for your Jobseeker’s Allowance – this means your combined means are halved.
+The other half will be taken into account in the means test for your partner's payment, if your partner is getting a means-tested payment.

-However, if you are claiming Jobseeker's Allowance and your spouse, civil partner or cohabitant is getting one of the social welfare payments listed below, the total amount paid to you as a couple cannot be more than the maximum amount that would be paid to one person (including adult and child dependants) on one social welfare payment.
-If a couple are both claiming Jobseeker’s Allowance in their own right the rate paid to each person is half of the family rate.
-If one or both of the couple is aged under 25, each person is paid half of the family rate that would apply to them individually.
+If you are claiming Jobseeker's Allowance and your spouse, civil partner or cohabitant is getting one of the social welfare payments listed below, the total amount paid to you as a couple cannot be more than the maximum amount that would be paid to one person (including adult and child dependants) on one social welfare payment.

 - Illness Benefit